MajidHaghparast/MSE/lectures/Demo.md

 ## Step 1: Prepare Your Application
 - Ensure your application is container-ready by creating a Dockerfile.
 - This file defines the environment and dependencies required for your application.
+- We have two applications examples:
+-   A Python Application
+-   and a Javascript Application

 ```bash
 # Navigate to your project directory